Cyber4tff/Rope/Home.md

 2. Start the Rope backend by clicking on the button `Start Rope`

-3. Select the source video and template face
+3. Select the Input Video

-    1. Shift-click multiple template faces to use a blended version

-4. Swap the face in the live editor
+4. Swap the face in the live preview

     1. Scroll to a frame with the face you want to swap
     2. Scan contained faces by clicking `Find Faces`

-    3. Select the desired face
+    3. Select the desired face that was found
+    4. Select an Input Face to assign to the Found Face that is highlighted
+         1. Shift-click multiple Input Faces to use a blended version

-    4. Click `Swap Faces` to see the changes in the video player
+    5. Click `Swap Faces` to see the changes in the video preview

-    5. (Optional) Apply filters like the Restorer module to modify the results
+    6. (Optional) Apply filters like the Restorer model to modify and improve the results

 5. Export the video to disk

-    1. Go to the starting frame of your clip
+    1. Go to the starting frame of your video

     2. Press `Record` to arm the `Play` button for recording

     3. Press the `Play` button to start the recording

-    4. If satisfied, press `Play` again to stop the recording
+    4. Press `Play` again to stop the recording, or wait for the video to reach the end